umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Extending/index.md

 The model uses the notion that everything must have a type to exist.
 The type defines the capabilities of the item.
 For instance a Textfield on a form has a FieldType, this particular field type enables it to render an input field and save text strings.
 The same goes for workflows, which have a workflow type, datasources which have a datasource type and so on.
 Using the model you can seamlessly add new types and thereby extend the application.

-It is possible to add new Field types, Data Source Types, Prevalue Source Types, Export Types and Workflow Types.
+It is possible to add new Field types, Data Source Types, Prevalue Source Types, Export Types, and Workflow Types.

 ### [Field types](Adding-a-Fieldtype.md)